eltonpan/bayes-warmup/README.md

 # AC BO Hackathon 2024: Team `bayes-warmup`

-This is the official repository of the project 27:
+This is the official repository of:

 **How does initial warm-up data influence Bayesian optimization in low-data experimental settingss**  (AC BO Hackathon 2024)